felixleopoldo/benchpress/docs/source/module_add.rst

 *******************

 All modules have the following basic file structure, where all the files are necessary except for *script.R* that may be replaced by some `alternative script <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts>`_.
+However, to get something working, you only have to consider altering *script.R* (or some alternative and in that case also *rule.smk*) and the modules `JSON <https://www.json.org/json-en.html>`_ snippets, as shown in the examples below.

 ::